ingramleedy/Diamond-Aircraft-Service-Centers/README.md

 ## How to Generate and Use

+1. **Download Pre-Generated Files:**
+   - Check the [DiamondCenters.zip](https://github.com/ingramleedy/Diamond-Aircraft-Service-Centers/blob/main/DiamondCenters.zip?raw=true) section for ready-to-use ForeFlight content pack.

+2. **Import into ForeFlight:**
+   - Transfer files to your iPad/iPhone via AirDrop, email, or cloud storage.
+   - In ForeFlight: More > Custom Content > Add > Select the pack.
+   - Enable the layer in Maps > Layers.

+## How to Generate new KML files
 1. **Run the Script:**
    - Clone this repository.
    - Install dependencies: `pip install requests beautifulsoup4`.
    - Run `python generate_kml.py` (or similar script name) to fetch data and create KML files.
    - For ForeFlight pack: Use tools like [ForeFlight Content Pack Creator](https://foreflight.com/support/custom-content) to bundle KMLs`.

-2. **Download Pre-Generated Files:**
-   - Check the [DiamondCenters.zip](https://github.com/ingramleedy/Diamond-Aircraft-Service-Centers/blob/main/DiamondCenters.zip?raw=true) section for ready-to-use ForeFlight content pack.

-3. **Import into ForeFlight:**
-   - Transfer files to your iPad/iPhone via AirDrop, email, or cloud storage.
-   - In ForeFlight: More > Custom Content > Add > Select the pack.
-   - Enable the layer in Maps > Layers.

 ## Contributing